liquity/dev/packages/contracts/test-report.md

-      ✓ adjustTrove(): updates borrower's debt and coll with coll decrease, debt increase (346ms) ✓ adjustTrove(): updates borrower's stake and totalStakes with a coll increase (385ms) ✓ adjustTrove():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustTrove(): changes LUSDToken balance by the requested decrease (529ms) ✓ adjustTrove(): changes LUSDToken balance by the requested increase (577ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustTrove(): Changes the LUSD debt in ActivePool by requested decrease (541ms) ✓ adjustTrove(): Changes the LUSD debt in ActivePool by requested increase (397ms) ✓ adjustTrove(): new coll = 0 and new debt = 0 is not allowed, as gas compensation still counts toward ICR (385ms) ✓ adjustTrove(): Reverts if requested debt increase and amount is zero (292ms) ✓ adjustTrove(): Reverts if requested coll withdrawal and ether is sent (288ms) ✓ adjustTrove(): Reverts if it’s zero adjustment (137ms) ✓ adjustTrove(): Reverts if requested coll withdrawal is greater than trove's collateral (402ms) ✓ adjustTrove(): Reverts if borrower has insufficient LUSD balance to cover his debt repayment (496ms) ✓ Internal _adjustTrove(): reverts when op is a withdrawal and _borrower param is not the msg.sender (475ms) ✓ closeTrove(): reverts when it would lower the TCR below CCR (471ms) ✓ closeTrove(): reverts when calling address does not have active trove (221ms)
+      ✓ adjustTrove(): updates borrower's debt and coll with coll decrease, debt increase (346ms) ✓ adjustTrove(): updates borrower's stake and totalStakes with a coll increase (385ms) ✓ adjustTrove():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustTrove(): changes XBRLToken balance by the requested decrease (529ms) ✓ adjustTrove(): changes XBRLToken balance by the requested increase (577ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustTrove(): Changes the XBRL debt in ActivePool by requested decrease (541ms) ✓ adjustTrove(): Changes the XBRL debt in ActivePool by requested increase (397ms) ✓ adjustTrove(): new coll = 0 and new debt = 0 is not allowed, as gas compensation still counts toward ICR (385ms) ✓ adjustTrove(): Reverts if requested debt increase and amount is zero (292ms) ✓ adjustTrove(): Reverts if requested coll withdrawal and ether is sent (288ms) ✓ adjustTrove(): Reverts if it’s zero adjustment (137ms) ✓ adjustTrove(): Reverts if requested coll withdrawal is greater than trove's collateral (402ms) ✓ adjustTrove(): Reverts if borrower has insufficient XBRL balance to cover his debt repayment (496ms) ✓ Internal _adjustTrove(): reverts when op is a withdrawal and _borrower param is not the msg.sender (475ms) ✓ closeTrove(): reverts when it would lower the TCR below CCR (471ms) ✓ closeTrove(): reverts when calling address does not have active trove (221ms)